Discover Brand Kits: Exclaimer's new method for governing your brand across the digital communications that matter most.Find out more

 The easiest way to clarify the distinction between these two sign-offs is as follows:

-These sign-offs are interchangeable in terms of meaning.
+These email sign-offs are interchangeable in terms of meaning.
+“Yours sincerely” is more common in the UK, while “Sincerely yours” is the U.S. equivalent.

 Email sign-off examples

-For example, while ‘Regards’ is a reasonably ubiquitous sign-off, ‘Thanks in advance’ only makes sense if you have asked for something in your email.
+For example, while ‘Regards’ is a universal sign-off, ‘Thanks in advance’ only makes sense if you have asked for something in your email.

-As stated, context is a huge factor when choosing email sign-offs, so the following categories are not set in stone.
-But they should make the selection process a whole lot easier!
+As stated, context is a huge factor when choosing email sign-offs, so the following categories aren’t set in stone.
+But they should make the selection process a whole lot easier.

 Formal email sign-offs